Estimating the Number of Clusters via Normalized Cluster Instability: Conclusions

 \section{Conclusions}

-We proposed a normalization for instability-based methods for the estimation of $k^*$ that permits successful identification $k^*$ for arbitrarily large sequences of $k$.
-This improves upon existing methods which only show good performance when constraining the range candidate $k$ to small values, e.g., $k \in \{2, 3, \dots, 10\}$.

-We also showed that instability-based methods, especially when using the proposed normalization, outperform several established distance-based $k$-selection methods.
-In addition, we showed that the performance of the model-based and model-free variants of the instability-based method are similar, but not identical.
-It seem worthy to pursue formalization of the relationship between the two variants in future research.
+We have proposed a normalization for cluster-instability methods for the estimation of $k^*$ and shown how it improves existing methods by controlling for the influence of chance on cluster instability and enabling the identification of $k^*$ for the entire range of $k$.
+Moreover, we have shown that instability-based methods, especially when using the proposed normalization, can outperform established distance-based $k$-selection methods.
+Finally, we have compared model-based and model-free variants of the instability-based method and found them to be similar, but not identical.